alex-martineau/Cloud_BigData_Env_Process/README.md

-# Cloud Big Data Env & Process
+# Perform Processing in a Big Data Environment on the Cloud

 This repository contains deliverables created as part of Project 9 of the Data Scientist course offered by OpenClassrooms.